 He went on then to explain how much he was bothered by unreasonableness, but I don’t exactly remember that part.
 I remember my initial response, and then my follow-up thoughts, the thoughts I was thinking while he was explaining himself.

-To be quite honest, I was a bit disgruntled.
+To be quite honest, I became a bit disgruntled.

 Shouldn’t he have said something like “godliness”?